0xrutvij/16bit-ALU-iverilog/submission_package/README.txt

 	> ./a.out

-Other two verilog files are dependencies for the main file, trohoc.v
+** Other two verilog files are dependencies for the main file, trohoc.v

-Report is the pdf file.
+** Report is the pdf file.
+It contains the list of parts, circuit diagram, state machine diagram, state tables, list of opcodes and output.

-output.txt is a sample output.
+** output.txt is a sample output.

 Folder Contents